The Bug of Solving Bugs

 Another reason for returning may be motherhood itself and my belief in leading by example.

 I do not think he lacks skills or readiness.
-In fact, I believe kids of his generation are far more prepared than I ever was at his age.
+In fact, I believe kids of his generation are far more prepared for technology than I ever was at his age.

 Working with ECH and WiEP has placed me in a unique position.
 I am often approached by young contributors from diverse backgrounds who share their interests and explore ways to enter the Ethereum ecosystem.
 Some feel overwhelmed early on, but others show remarkable resilience and refuse to give up.
 I always tell them that there are many ways to contribute, but one of the most accessible paths is through development.